 I need to register, what is the process?

 As a continuing-returning student, you are able to register for courses through myRedDragon.
 The registration period begins in April for fall and summer courses and in November for spring and winter courses.
 You will be assigned a specific time based on your “earned credit hours” in which you can begin to register.
-For specific information and directions on how to register, go here.
+View registration instructions.

 What is a time ticket?